DarraghReid/krafts/README.md

 1. Set up a requirements.txt file and a Procfile to tell Heroku which applications and dependencies are required.
     * Type "pip3 freeze --local > requirements.txt" to create a requirements.txt file.
     * Type "echo web: python app.py > Procfile" to creat a Procfile.
+    * Push these files to Github using the CLI command outlined above
+    * Install`psycopg2` and `dj_datatbase_url` to allow Postgres to be used on the Deployed site using the following CLI commands:

+        pip3 install dj_database_url
+        pip3 install psycopg2

 2. Create Heroku App
     * Log into [Heroku](https://id.heroku.com/login).